shadowbq/nomnomlog/examples/README.md

 More advanced example of above.

-## remote_syslog.init.d
+## nomnomlog.init.d

 This is an init.d script.
 Use this if your system uses init.d for startup scripts.
-Place this file at `/etc/init.d/remote_syslog` and then run `chmod +x /etc/init.d/remote_syslog`.
-To start the service, run `service remote_syslog start` and to run on startup, run `update-rc.d remote_syslog defaults`.
+Place this file at `/etc/init.d/nomnomlog` and then run `chmod +x /etc/init.d/nomnomlog`.
+To start the service, run `service nomnomlog start` and to run on startup, run `update-rc.d nomnomlog defaults`.

-## remote_syslog.supervisor.conf
+## nomnomlog.supervisor.conf

 This is a supervisor configuration file.

-## remote_syslog.systemd.service
+## nomnomlog.systemd.service

 This is a systemd service configuration file.
-Place this file at `/etc/systemd/system/remote_syslog.service` and then run `systemctl enable remote_syslog.service` to enable the service and `systemctl start remote_syslog.service` to start it.
+Place this file at `/etc/systemd/system/nomnomlog.service` and then run `systemctl enable nomnomlog.service` to enable the service and `systemctl start nomnomlog.service` to start it.

-## remote_syslog.upstart.conf
+## nomnomlog.upstart.conf

 This is an upstart configuration file.
-Place this file at `/etc/init/remote_syslog.conf` and then run `sudo start remote_syslog` to start the service.
+Place this file at `/etc/init/nomnomlog.conf` and then run `sudo start nomnomlog` to start the service.